AiondaDotCom/lep/doc/README.md

 | moderator    | Is allowed to process requests |
 | user         | Account type to send requests via the portal.
 Only whitelisted domains are able to register an account |

+### Setup
+Initially one admin account has to be created in order to manage the LEP.
+This can be done via the [createAccountCLI.js](api/helpers/).

 ## Detailed informations
 ### [API](api/)